In This Article

 Skip the third cup of coffee and keep uplifting essential oils on hand instead.
 Citruses are specifically associated with boosting mood and energy levels, alleviating fatigue-inducing anxiety and stress to boot.
 One study found that administering peppermint oil even led to a boost in exercise performance.

 We've covered a lot about aiding mood and mentality, but what about the more physical healing benefits of essential oils?
-Many plants are natural antiseptics, anti-inflammatories, antimicrobials, and antivirals, so when concentrated into essential oil form, they can function as highly effective remedies for acne, muscle soreness, sore throats, and more.
+Many plants are natural antiseptics, anti-inflammatories, antimicrobials, and antivirals, so when concentrated into essential oil form, they can function as highly effective remedies for acne, muscle soreness, colds, and more.
 Take ever-versatile peppermint oil, for example.
-"It's cooling, and can be found in formulated muscle care products along with eucalyptus, wintergreen and German chamomile essential oils to name a few," Avery says.
+"It's cooling, and can be found in formulated muscle care products along with eucalyptus, wintergreen, and German chamomile essential oils to name a few," Avery says.
 Try her go-to recipe for a DIY leg rub: "Add 10 drops of peppermint essential oil to one ounce of sweet almond oil, and rub it into leg muscles and feet."

 Essential oils for inflammation: